deathworlders/online/content/books/deathworlders/chapter-91-the-rising-flood.md

 “Not every human *can* be trusted,” Vemik pointed out, thinking of the men who’d ambushed him in New York.

 “Nor can every ten’gewek,” Tilly replied evenly.
-“All I’m saying is…you sort out the disrespect toward you, and let us sort out the disrespect toward us ion our own way, eh?”
+“All I’m saying is…you sort out the disrespect toward you, and let us sort out the disrespect toward us in our own way, eh?”

 Vemik nodded.
 “Makes sense.”